scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 ### **Option 1**: Cache the conversation reference when a user is added to the conversation

-[This is how the samples do it](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/csharp_dotnetcore/16.proactive-messages) and it works great... if you can guarantee perstistant storage of these references.
+[This is how the samples do it](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/csharp_dotnetcore/16.proactive-messages) and it works great... if you can guarantee persistent storage of these references.
 If you can't justify the operational overhead, you lose them for any reason or proactive messaging is added _after_ a chat feature already exists in your app, you're sort of stuck.

 >Wouldn't it be better though if you could programmatically get this conversation reference on demand?